-Four of five growth areas are large enough in themselves to absorb most of the City's growth.
+Four of five growth areas are large enough by themselves to absorb most of the City's growth.
 However, different parts of those areas are easier to serve with infrastructure than others.
 Also, consistent with the growth policies presented earlier, growth should not take place in one direction only.
 The concept of tiers, identified by capacity of existing infrastructure and ease of extensions, provides a finer-grained analysis that helps assemble an efficient and effective growth plan.
 This leads to a land use plan that makes maximum use of existing infrastructure and transportation facilities with strategic incremental investments and extensions.
 This evaluation ultimately informed the initial selection of growth areas that are the basis of the Plan.
+Areas were initially screened by these concepts.